 Yes, many people are using collagen peptides daily.
 But when I first heard about them, I was so confused and did not know if it was something I wanted to dive into or just see if the trend wore off.
 It is hard to know what to believe on the hype about these days, you know?!
-It is safe to say though that collagen peptides are definitely here to stay and the “trend” has really become an impactful supplement for us to take.
-It has also been a popular ingredients for brands to innovative with over the past few months in various bars and more.
+It is safe to say though that collagen peptides are definitely here to stay and the “trend” has really become an impactful supplement that I to take.
+It has also been a popular ingredients for brands to innovative with over the past few months in various ways.

 I bring collagen peptides with me everywhere I travel.
 It is one of the only supplements I make sure to incorporate daily (even when on vacation) as I have personally seen benefits from using it.
 I don’t use many adaptogens or potions or add 10 different things to my smoothies.
 I try to keep things simple, easy and add what I think is best for my body.
-Collagen is pretty much it.
+Collagen is pretty much it besides my vitamins.

 A few weeks ago, I asked you guys if you had any questions about collagen and wow did a lot of questions come in.
 I cannot thank you enough for sending through your questions so I had an idea on what kind of info you wanted to learn about.
 I have rounded up the most common inquires here for you!
 Everything you need to know about collagen is here in this blog post for you to reference anytime.